 2. As Servants of the Word

-If the source is authoritative, it follows that translators should respect the stated functions of the source and not translate with the intent to add or substract from its intended functions.
+If the source is authoritative, it follows that translators should respect the meaning, audience, and function of the source and not translate with the intent to add or subtract from these qualities of the source.

 3. For the Church